mhogan-nwra/envector/docs/tutorials/whatsnext.rst

 How documentation is updated
 ============================

-Just as the nvector code base is developed and improved on a daily basis, our documentation is consistently improving.
+Just as the envector code base is developed and improved on a daily basis, our documentation is consistently improving.
 We improve documentation for several
 reasons: